TommyWu-fdgkhdkgh/spike-vp/README.md

 2023/8/14

-If the memory simulation support DMI, it takes 1 minutes to boot the linux kernel.
+If the memory simulation support DMI, it takes 1 minute to boot the linux kernel.

 ---